iad-os/nightswatch/README.md

 ### The IdToken claims

-Even if is present serialized and signed with JWT in the `tokenset.id_token`, the root level `idtoken` object contains the same content but as an object.
+Even though you have a serialized and JWT-signed id_token located at the `tokenset.id_token` level, the root-level `idtoken` object contains the same content but, indeed, as an object.
-With this object it will be more handy to use the claim in the headers.
+With this, it will be more convenient to handle claims in the headers..

-This is an example of `idtoken` object:
+Here is an example of `idtoken` object:

 ```yaml
 idtoken: